 5.0 Development of Policy Content

-DSHS has determined the following subsections to be the core components from which correctional and law enforcement agencies, fire departments, and emergency medical service providers may further develop comprehensive HIV/AIDS policies specific to their facilities.
+DSHS determined the following subsections as the core components from which correctional and law enforcement agencies, fire departments, and emergency medical service providers may further develop comprehensive HIV/AIDS policies specific to their facilities.

 5.2 Education programs for inmates of the Texas Department of Criminal Justice (TDCJ)

-Texas Statutes (Government Code §501.054 and §507.023) and each agency cited in HSC §85.113 must provide required education for inmates dealing with issues relevant to HIV/AIDS during confinement and after release from a correctional facility.
-The information must be based on cultural and other differences.
-In addition, the information must be presented in a manner to ensure that the inmate comprehends the materials.
-Therefore, the information must be provided in English or another language, sign, Braille, telecommunications devices for the deaf, or vernacular, and/or it must be presented using appropriate teaching methods aimed at low literacy or impaired skills (See also HSC §85.114).
+In addition, the agency must present the information in a manner to ensure that the inmate comprehends the materials.
+Therefore, the information must be in English or another language, sign, Braille, telecommunications devices for the deaf, vernacular, or presented using appropriate teaching methods aimed at low literacy or impaired skills (see also HSC §85.114).

 5.4 Prevention activities provided to state agencies by contractors of the Section

-HIV/STD Policy 110.002 and 110.003 establish the extent of HIV and sexually transmitted disease (STD) prevention activities in which the Section and its contractors will participate with other state agencies and their contractors.
-Other prevention activities may be provided through a Memorandum of Understanding between the Section, its contractors and the affected entities.
-Collaborative efforts to address the HIV/AIDS disease in correctional facilities are required as outlined in 37 TAC, §157.49 (6).
+HIV/STD Policy 110.002, HIV and STD Prevention Activities in State Prisons and Jails, State Juvenile Justice Facilities, Municipal and County Jails, Federal Prisons, and Private Prisons, establishes the extent of HIV/STD prevention activities in which the Section and its contractors participate with other state agencies and their contractors.
+A Memorandum of Understanding may provide other prevention activities between the Section, its contractors, and the affected entities.
+37 TAC §157.49 (6), as outlined, requires collaborative efforts to address the HIV/AIDS disease in correctional facilities.

-5.5 Standard precautions preventing the spread of HIV
+5.5 Standard precautions for preventing the spread of HIV

-In addition, facilities are to comply with 25 TAC Chapter 96, Bloodborne Pathogen Control which includes policies relating to occupational exposure to bloodborne pathogens, training and educational requirements for employees, measures to increase vaccinations of employees, and increased use of personal protective equipment.
+In addition, facilities comply with 25 TAC Chapter 96, Bloodborne Pathogen Control, which includes policies relating to occupational exposure to bloodborne pathogens, training and educational requirements for employees, measures to increase vaccinations of employees, and increased use of personal protective equipment (PPE).

 5.6 Clinical practice guidelines for persons with HIV disease

-Clinicians providing care and services to persons with HIV disease should follow treatment guidelines from nationally recognized experts.
-These guidelines are available by contacting HIVinfo or by calling 800-448-0440.
+Clinicians providing care and services to persons with HIV disease follow treatment guidelines from nationally recognized experts.
+These guidelines are available by visiting HIVinfo or by calling 800-448-0440.

 5.7 Required reporting

-Section 81.042 of the Health and Safety Code requires an administrator or health official of a penal or correctional institution to report a suspected case of a reportable disease, including HIV/AIDS and all information known concerning the person who has, or is suspected of having, the disease.
-This report is to be made to the local health authority or DSHS.
+HSC §81.042 requires an administrator or health official of a penal or correctional institution to report a suspected case of a reportable disease, including HIV/AIDS and information known concerning the person who has, or who they suspect has, the disease, to the local health authority or DSHS.

 5.8 Confidentiality